Our Board of Directors

 CACR Vice-President

-Linda’s passion for children and teaching sparked her vision 32 years ago to create an early learning environment and hub of educational and arts-related services for families.
-As CEO and Head of School for The Arts Connection, which manages “The Arts Conservatory” and “Renaissance Academy of Learning”, she oversees programming for over 500 students weekly in a 26,000 sq ft facility and taught by a staff of over 130.
-She is the owner and publisher of The Kelly Kirby Introductory Piano Program” and continues to teach piano from her very popular studio.
+Linda’s passion for children and teaching sparked her vision 35 years ago to create a hub of educational and arts-related services for families.
+As the President and Founder of The Arts Connection, which manages “The Arts Conservatory” and “Renaissance Academy of Learning” and oversees a staff of over 140 teachers as they work with over 800 students weekly in a 26,000 sq ft facility.
+She is the also the owner and publisher of the “Kelly Kirby Introductory Piano Program” and continues to teach piano from her very popular studio.

 For 14 years, Linda served on the City of Richmond’s Childcare Development Advisory Committee, serving as Chair for 12 of those years.
 She has been the recipient of numerous awards over the years including being the only 3-time recipient of the Ethel Tibbits Women in Business Awards, The Richmond Chamber of Commerce “Award of Excellence” and in 2014 she was presented with the City of Richmond’s Arts Education Award.
-In 2019, The Arts Connection’s 30th anniversary season, she was honoured to be awarded the Richmond Chamber of Commerce “Business Leadership Award”.
+In 2019 she was also awarded the Richmond Chamber of Commerce “Business Leadership Award”.
+In May 2025, Linda was presented with the City of Richmond’s “Arts Award for Volunteerism” and with the National Coalition of Childcare Operators’ “Community Impact Award”.

 Ali Burns